Complications From Lung Cancer

 Malignant Pleural Effusion

 When lung tumors form, they invade the space between the lung and chest wall (pleural area) and overcrowd it.
 When this happens, excessive fluid can fill the space, causing an illness called pleural effusion.
-Pleural effusion can cause discomfort in the chest and shortness of breath.
+Pleural effusion can cause discomfort in the chest, shortness of breath, and tingling hands.
 There are some procedures that your doctor can perform to drain the fluid and stop it from building back up.

 Pancoast’s Syndrome